jthecoder12/MoonSwitch/README.md

 # MoonSwitch
-A game that I made using Unity for Black Belt.
+A game that I made using Unity for Code Ninjas Black Belt.
 [Click here to play online.](https://jthecoder12.github.io/MoonSwitch)
 <br></br>
 [Check out the desktop versions currently for Windows only.](https://github.com/jthecoder12/MoonSwitch/releases)